Skip to main content

 FAQ

-A positioning statement is internal and detailed, spelling out your audience, problem, solution, and proof.
-A tagline is a short, externally-facing phrase — often just three to seven words — distilled from that positioning for ads and packaging.
-You write the positioning statement first; the tagline comes later as a creative expression of it.
+A positioning statement is internal and detailed, spelling out your target audience, problem, solution, and differentiator.
+A tagline is a short, externally-facing phrase — typically three to seven words — distilled from that positioning for ads and packaging.
+Write the positioning statement first; the tagline is a creative expression of it, not the other way around.

-Can I use the generated statements directly in marketing materials?
+can I use generated positioning statements directly in marketing materials

-The generated statements work best as a strong first draft.
-Plug in your company name, specific product names, and any proprietary proof points (like a stat or a unique method) before using them externally.
-They are designed to be structurally sound so that personalisation is minimal — not a rewrite from scratch.
+They work best as a strong first draft.
+Plug in your company name, specific product names, and any proprietary proof points before using them externally.
+The outputs are structurally sound so personalisation is minimal — not a rewrite from scratch.

-Generate three or more variations, then read each one aloud to someone unfamiliar with your business.
-The strongest statement produces immediate clarity — the listener can instantly describe who you help and why you are different without asking follow-up questions.
-You can also test variants in ad headlines or cold email subject lines to see which framing drives higher engagement.
+Generate three or more variations, then read each aloud to someone unfamiliar with your business.
+The strongest one produces immediate clarity — the listener can describe who you help and why you're different without asking follow-up questions.
+You can also test variants as ad headlines or cold-email subject lines to see which framing drives higher engagement.